 Dr. Companion has also worked extensively as a food and livelihood security consultant to international humanitarian aid organizations.
-She has worked in Haiti and extensively across Africa in countries such as Malawi, Mozambique, Angola, South Africa, Ethiopia, Egypt, and Somalia with organizations that include Save the Children - US, USAID, Counterpart International, FEWSNET, International Relief and Development, and Global Food and Nutrition, Inc. Her current work in this area focuses on the expansion of food security indicators to increase local sensitivity to food crisis triggers and the impact of disaster-fueled migration on female street food vendors.
+She has worked in Haiti and extensively across Africa in countries such as Malawi, Mozambique, Angola, South Africa, Ethiopia, Egypt, and Somalia with organizations that include Save the Children - US, USAID, Counterpart International, FEWSNET, International Relief and Development, and Global Food and Nutrition, Inc. Some work in this area focuses on the expansion of food security indicators to increase local sensitivity to food crisis triggers and the impact of disaster-fueled migration on female street food vendors.
 Recent work looks at the role of material culture production as a form of livelihood adaptation strategy.
 Her most recent work focuses on issues impact refugees and the internally displaced.

 She is actively involved in numerous academic and professional organizations.
 She co-chairs of the Natural Hazard Mitigation Association's International Activities Committee, recently served as program co-coordinator for the Research Committee on the Sociology of Disasters (RC-39) for the International Sociological Association’s 3rd World Forum in Vienna, Austria, and is a member of the Society for Applied Anthropology’s Disaster and Risk TIG.